Child Sponsorship FAQs

 - When and how did CMF start sponsoring children?

-- In what locations does CMF sponsor children?
+- Where does CMF sponsor children?

 - How does CMF choose locations for sponsorship?